 Recovering from surgery can be a long and difficult process, but acupuncture can help.

-Acupuncture is an alternative medical practice that involves inserting thin needles into specific points on the body to stimulate various physiological responses.
-It is often used to alleviate pain, reduce stress, and promote overall well-being.
-While acupuncture is not a replacement for medical treatments, some people believe it can support the recovery process after surgery.
-Here are a few ways in which acupuncture might be thought to aid in post-surgery recovery:
+Acupuncture therapy in Park Ridge is an alternative treatment where thin needles are placed in specific points on the body to help trigger natural healing.
+While it is not a replacement for medical care, many people say it helps reduce pain, lower stress, and support recovery after surgery.
+Here are a few ways in which acupuncture might be thought to help in post-surgery recovery:

 1. Pain Management: Acupuncture is commonly used to manage pain.
 It is believed that the insertion of needles at specific points can stimulate the release of endorphins, which are the body’s natural pain-relieving chemicals.
 After surgery, patients often experience pain due to the incisions and tissue trauma.
 Acupuncture might help to reduce post-surgery pain and discomfort.